marcellou/Automated-Trader/README.md

-# Automated-Trader
+# Personal Automated-Trader test
-Testing some code

- # Designing and testing a trading algorithm
+## some tools used/libraries
+- Quandl
+- Numpy
+- Matplotlib
+- Pandas

+## Some Goals
+- Make trading more efficient
+- Create Buy/Sell Signals

  ## Preliminary Research
  - Develop a strategy that suits personal needs